System Design Interview Architecture Tradeoffs

 Redis vs Memcached

-Comparing the latency, scaling costs, and ideal use cases between these two major in-memory cache technologies.
+Compare latency tradeoffs, cost tradeoffs, scalability, and interview-ready use cases between these two major in-memory cache technologies.

 Redis